nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Features

 ## Attendance
-Directs you to the attendance system.
-Within the attendance system, you can make the following calls:
+For attendance, you can make the following calls:
 * mark
 * unmark